Pedestrians and bicyclists crossing a city bridge.

 Wingårdhs’ Aula Medica rises above the traditional cottage – Stenbrottet (the stone quarry) from 1771 – blending old and new Swedish architecture.
 It was completed in 2013 for the medical university Karolinska Institutet, which selects the Nobel Prize laureates in Medicine or Physiology.

-3. Moveable church
+3. Kiruna church

 Gustav Wickman’s Kiruna church from 1912 has been voted Sweden’s most beloved building of all time.
 This red wooden church has a unique design – almost square and with four rooftop points facing four different directions.
-Another unique thing about it, is that it will be moved!
+Another unique thing about it, is that the church will be moved!
 Due to extensive mining, it will be taken apart and reconstructed in a new location in 2026.
 In fact the whole city of Kiruna is moving for the same reason, to its new home three kilometres east of the old town.

-Europe’s most precise electron microscope – an instrument so sensitive to vibrations, sounds and electromagnetic fields that it needs a building of its own – is covered with titanium plates. Ångströmhuset boldly stands out among offices and classrooms on the campus of Linköping University.
+Ångströmhuset, Europe’s most precise electron microscope is an instrument so sensitive to vibrations, sounds and electromagnetic fields that it needs a building of its own.
+And it's covered with Titanitum plates.
+Tham & Widegård's architecture boldly stands out among offices and classrooms on the campus of Linköping University.

 A supermodern geometrical building behind traditional Swedish red wooden houses in a park with green grass and trees, blue sky in the background.